Benford's Curse: Tracing Digit Bias to Numerical Hallucination in LLMs: Investigating Digit Bias in LLMs

-\paragraph{Empirical Evidence of Digit Bias.} We evaluate six open-source LLMs on the proposed Digit Bias Benchmark, including models from LLaMA~\cite{Touvron2023Llama2O}, Qwen~\cite{qwen2.5}, and Mistral~\cite{Jiang2023Mistral7} families.
+\paragraph{Empirical Evidence of Digit Bias.} We evaluate six open-source LLMs on the proposed Digit Bias Benchmark, including models from LLaMA~\cite{Touvron2023Llama2O}, Qwen~\cite{qwen2.5}, Gemma~\cite{Riviere2024Gemma2I}, OLMo~\cite{olmo20242olmo2furious} and Mistral~\cite{Jiang2023Mistral7} families.
 By design, the benchmark enforces a uniform digit distribution in its ground truth, so any deviation in the model's output distribution directly reflects inherent generation bias.
 As shown in Figure~\ref{fig:adj1}, Mistral-7B exhibits a strong and consistent over-generation of smaller digits.
 For example, digit \texttt{1} often appears over 12\% of the time, while digits such as \texttt{8} and \texttt{9} are severely underrepresented.
 This trend closely parallels the skew found in the pretraining corpus, reinforcing the hypothesis that the bias originates from corpus-level statistics.
 To further probe the behavioral impact of this bias, we conduct a fine-grained error analysis.
-For each incorrect output answer, we identify the first digit where the model's output diverges from the ground truth and record its value.
+For each incorrect output answer, we identify the first digit where the model's output diverges from the ground truth and record its value (e.g., for ground truth 758 and prediction 714, the first error digit is 1).
 As shown in Figure~\ref{fig:adj2}, the distribution of these “first error digits” exhibits an even stronger skew toward smaller values, closely following Benford’s Law.
 This finding suggests that digit bias not only affects overall preferences but also distorts the model’s generation trajectory when it deviates from the correct answer, implicating it as a potential driver of numerical hallucination.
+More results are shown in Figure~\ref{fig:all}.